webzakimbo/bcome-read-the-docs/docs/source/usage/node-methods.rst

 Metadata accessors
 ------------------

-The metadata object for this namespace (``::Bcome::Node::Meta::Local``):
+The metadata object for this node (``::Bcome::Node::Meta::Local``):

 .. code-block:: bash

   metadata

-All metadata for this namespace as a Hash
+All metadata for this node as a Hash

 .. code-block:: bash

   metadata.all

-On server namespaces
+On server nodes
 =====================

 The cloud server if @node is an EC2 server (returns an instance of Fog::Compute::AWS::Server):